Translate English video to Japanese | AI tool | HeyGen

 Go from English to Japanese instantly

 Traditional video translation often takes days and involves multiple vendors.
-This AI-driven workflow cuts the entire process down to minutes.
+This AI-driven workflow reduces the entire process to minutes.

-You can translate English videos into Japanese automatically without coordinating translators, voice actors, or editors.
+You can translate English videos to Japanese automatically without coordinating translators, voice actors, or editors.
 Everything happens in one place, making it easy to publish consistently and scale your video library.

 Japanese is a high-value language for global education, entertainment, and business.
 Translating English videos into Japanese helps expand reach, improve accessibility, and increase engagement across platforms.